 You current IPN settings should look like the following:

-Next, go to the Website payments preferences under Products & Services.
+Next, navigate back to your Account Settings page, and go to the Website payments preferences under Products & Services.
 This is where the settings to redirect users after making a purchase are located.

 ?
 Not sure where to find your cart page?
 You can find it in the settings of the e-commerce plugin used on your site.
 You can also look for “Cart” on the Pages screen of the WordPress admin.